YasuMTL/digital-cv/README.md

 ## 🖥️Work Experience (IT)

 ### Mobile Programmer at Xperio, Laval (since February 2021)
-- Maintain and update an Android POS app based on [Clover's semi-integration API](https://docs.clover.com/docs/clover-development-basics-semi) ;
+- Maintain and perform 150 updates on an Android POS app based on [Clover's semi-integration API](https://docs.clover.com/docs/clover-development-basics-semi) ;
 - Create an order panel app (Windows) which shows order numbers and tell if the order is ready or not yet (C++ builder);
 - Design some apps (Windows, iOS et Android) on C++ builder which communicate with a server (REST API) or another app of POS systems.